plentz/lol_dba/README.md

   * Support Arel(the new Rails 3 Active Record Query Interface) call for `find_query_indexes` action

-Differences from the original [rails_indexes](https://github.com/eladmeidar/rails_indexes)
+Differences from the original [rails_indexes](https://github.com/eladmeidar/rails_indexes) and [the fork I used as starting point](https://github.com/warpc/rails_indexes)
 -------------------------------------------

-  * Compatible with Ruby 1.9 and Rails 3
+  * Compatible with Ruby 1.9 and Rails 3.x
   * Installing as Gem
   * Analize `has_many :through` associations
   * Working STI analize